A numerical investigation of Rayleigh-Benard convection with an obstruction: Problem formulation

 The domain we consider is a square of unit area, with $x\in [-.5, .5]$ and $z\in[0,1]$.
+While we use $H=1$ (where the depth and width of the enclosure are the same) throughout this work, Mizushima considers convection in finite two-dimensional boxes with different aspect ratios, \cite{mizushima1995onset}.

 To make sure the system is well-posed, each variable in the system has a condition it satisfies at each boundary of the domain.
 The temperature of the top and bottom plates are held constant at $\theta = -\frac{1}{2}$ and $\theta = \frac{1}{2}$, respectively.
 At the left and right sides of the domain, we have no-flux conditions, or insulating boundaries, with $\nabla \theta\cdot{\bf n}= 0$ where ${\bf n}$ is the outward pointing unit normal vector.
 For the velocity, we impose the no-slip condition, $\vu = {\bf 0}$ along each side of the domain; i.e., the velocity is zero at each boundary.

 The initial conditions for our simulations come from the conductive state-- a velocity of zero, $\vu=\bf{0}$ and a linear temperature profile of $\theta(x,z)=0.5-z$, which also satisfies our boundary conditions.
 The conductive profile is a stable steady-state for $\Ra$ below a critical value and unstable for $\Ra$ above its critical value.
 Therefore, when we perturb this steady-state at the beginning of the simulations for Rayleigh numbers above the critical value, hotter fluid from the bottom will rise due to the buoyancy force, while the cooler fluid from the top will sink.
 This fluid movement forms the convection cells and helps define the preferred stable state (for non-turbulent parameter regimes).